 Plan Your Visit To The Florence Duomo

 During my recent trip to Florence, Italy, my girlfriend Kristin and I decided to do something we’d never done before: visit the top of the Florence Duomo.
 Every Italian city has a duomo.
-Though there is no English equivalent, to define duomo is easy enough: it is the most important church in a city.
+Though there is no English equivalent, to define duomo is easy enough: it is the most important church in a city and in Florence one of the top tourist attractions.
 The Italian duomo is usually located in the largest and most important piazza in the city.
 The duomo is a place for people to convene and to worship.
 As a result, duomos commonly tout architectural designs and magnificent artworks that rival those of museums.

 Florence’s Duomo is technically titled the Santa Maria del Fiore Church, and it is located in Piazza del Duomo.
 This piazza contains several sights, including the 270-foot Giotto’s Tower, the Duomo Museum, and the remarkable Baptistery, which features the fastidious work of Ghiberti.
 Entrance into the Duomo is free, and there are almost always long lines to get in.
 If you only have a short time in Florence, we recommend to get the priority access.